johnfmorton/Pic-Puller-for-Instagram/picpuller_docs_1.4.3.md

 -Pic Puller for Instagram Browser field type updated.
 -Field type now supports tag search of all Instagram -Cosmetic update to field type
--Updated preferences to allow or disallow browsing of user's Instram stream and the search functionality on a per instance basis
+-Updated preferences to allow or disallow browsing of user's Instgram stream and the search functionality on a per instance basis
 -Field type no longer requires PHP 'short_open_tag' be enabled.

 1.3.1 - 2012OCT13